sowiszcze/niim-ts-print/README.md

 # niim-ts-print
-JavaScript library to interact with Niimbot printers based on AndBondStyle/niimprint
+Home to a (future) JavaScript library to interact with Niimbot printers based on [AndBondStyle/niimprint](https://github.com/AndBondStyle/niimprint)